Deep dive of Route Sharding in OpenShift 4

 NOTE: Ingress Operator is a core feature of OpenShift and is enabled out of the box.

-As we can see into the ingresscontroller “default”, a ingress controller with replica 2 is deployed.
+As we can see in the ingresscontroller “default”, an ingress controller with 2 replicas is deployed.
 Also pay attention that the spec definition is empty (spec: {}).

 # oc get ingresscontroller default -n openshift-ingress-operator -o yaml